 What is smart apartment technology?

 Smart apartment technology refers to multifamily property technology (proptech) that automates residential life.
-More frequently referred to as smart home technology, these devices were once exclusive to single-family homes.
-But the multifamily industry realized that apartments could also benefit from smart proptech solutions.
+More frequently referred to as smart home technology, these devices are not just in single-family homes, but multifamily apartments also benefit from them.

 What is a smart apartment?